 One conclusion of the study is that leaders should first and foremost improve processes and tools.

-Previously, it showed up as manual routine; now it appears as the need to make decisions, verify results, refine prompts, and work through code that looks almost right.
-As a result, the overall level of friction may not decrease, even if AI helps with more valuable work and automates some repetitive tasks.
+Previously, it showed up as manual routine work; now it appears as the need to make decisions, verify results, refine prompts, and understand code that looks almost correct.
+As a result, overall friction may not decrease, even if

+AI helps people do more meaningful work and automate some repetitive tasks.
 "We realized that AI works best when it amplifies the skills of strong engineers.
 By automating routine and repetitive tasks, AI frees developers for strategic work and real innovation."
-Exabeam

 It may seem that a tool that increases productivity should reduce burnout.